The brand new Sudio E2 launches worldwide today. Here’s a detailed look at the Swedish manufacturer’s flagship successor to 2020’s Ett.

 Were you to compare, you’ll immediately notice the Sudio E2 is very similar to 2021’s T2, with the only exception being the inclusion of Dirac Virtuo spatiality.
 (And thus, the higher price tag for the E2)

 On that, I have a lot to share, but I’ll leave that for the sound quality section.
-For the moment, let me just tease by saying this additional functionality provides for several interesting combinations.
+For the moment, let me just tease by saying this additional functionality provides several interesting combinations.
 As in when used in combination with ANC, and with other sound enhancement codecs.

 Unboxing and First Impressions

 As part of Sudio’s commitment to sustainability, my package came in a recyclable paper box.
 Even the E2 box itself contains no plastic at all; there’s not even any shrink wrap.
-I think such product decisions really goes towards helping Mother Earth, however insignificant they feel.
+I think such product decisions really go towards helping Mother Earth, however insignificant they feel.

 Sudio E2 Touch Controls